opensearch-project/project-website/_posts/2025-10-17-Q-CLI-Integration:-Log-Pattern-and-Data-Distribution-Analysis.md

 In our scenario, users are reporting payment failures during checkout - a critical issue impacting revenue and customer experience.
 We choose payment failures as our root cause analysis target due to their business-critical impact.
 The OpenTelemetry Demo can simulate various failure conditions, including payment service disruptions and authentication issues.
 To resolve this issue, we need to analyze the logs to identify failure patterns and determine whether the issue is related to specific customer segments, authentication problems, or system-level configuration issues.

-### Q CLI Investigation Process
+### Amazon Q CLI Investigation Process

-Using Q CLI with the integrated OpenSearch tools, we can investigate this issue through natural language queries.
+Using Amazon Q CLI with the integrated OpenSearch tools, we can investigate this issue through natural language queries.
 Here's how the investigation unfolds:

 **Initial Query:**
 ```
 Users are reporting payment failures during checkout process and we need to investigate the root cause by analyzing logs from the ss4o_logs* index between 2025-08-11 07:29:07.414 and 2025-08-12 07:29:07.414 to identify patterns in checkout service failures related to card charging issues.
 ```

-**Q CLI Analysis Results:**
+**Amazon Q CLI Analysis Results:**
 ```
 I'll help you investigate the payment failures by analyzing the logs in the ss4o_logs* index.
 Let me start by examining the index structure and then search for checkout-related failures.
 >